ikko/sym/docs/topics/9_performance/index.md

 ```
 ## Conclusion

 The `Symbol` framework's performance characteristics are a direct result of its thoughtful design, leveraging efficient data structures and algorithms.
-By employing interning for constant-time instantiation, utilizing native list operations for O(1) relationship linking, and providing hooks for logarithmic-time ordered operations through specialized indices, `Symbol` delivers a high-performance foundation for building and manipulating complex symbolic graphs.
+By employing interning for constant-time instantiation, utilizing native list operations for O(1) relationship linking, and providing hooks for logarithmic-time ordered operations through specialized indices, `Symbol` delivers a high-performance foundation for building and manipulating complex symic graphs.
 These optimizations are crucial for ensuring scalability and responsiveness in demanding applications.

 For a comprehensive overview of the Symbol's performance aspects, refer to the [Performance Overview Diagram](performance_overview.mmd).